ACTCollaboration/pyactlike/README.md

 alt="panoramic image"/></a>

 ## Installation
-To install, clone this repository and pip install it.
+To install, clone this repository and install it using pip.
 ```bash
 git clone https://github.com/ACTCollaboration/pyactlike
 cd pyactlike